 I had been feeling pretty uninspired lately when it came to food.
 Actually its been quite a while and I was actually wondering if I should even be calling myself holistic foodie anymore?!
-I think that it is because I was so immersed in intuitive eating and not letting food have control over me or take center stage.
+I think it’s because I was so immersed in intuitive eating and not letting food have control over me or take center stage.
 And because of that, I relied a lot on the same things over and over and wasn’t really feeling super fulfilled in the kitchen.
-I had other things going on, which is amazing, but I also forgot how much I enjoy simple things like spending my days in the kitchen cooking different things like this vegan creamy avocado sauce.
+I forgot how much I enjoy simple things like spending my days in the kitchen cooking different things like this vegan creamy avocado sauce.

 So I am beyond happy that I have found my way again, gotten back into blogging about food and just having fun in the kitchen without restriction or having it mean so much.
 At the end of the day, its just food.
 But I sure do love making things and of course eating them.

-So, I have some major news that I am pretty freakin’ excited to share with you all.
-I quit my full time corporate 9-5 job/career!!!!!
-I handed in my notice last week and will finish up April there, but come May 1- I am a full time entrepreneur.
-This has been a longggggg time coming and for anyone that knows me well, I am sure you are not surprised as I have been wanting to do this for so long.
-I have worked in the office world for almost 10 years (it would be officially 10 this summer).
+So, I have some major news that I am pretty freakin’ excited to share with you.
+I quit my full time corporate 9-5 job/career!!!
+I handed in my notice last week and will finish up April there, but come May 1- I’m a full time entrepreneur.
+This has been a long time coming and for anyone that knows me well, I’m sure you’re not surprised.
+I’ve worked in the office world for almost 10 years (it would be officially 10 this summer).
 But for so long, that passion has been gone and I was not happy going into work.
 I know what you may be thinking- no one is happy to go into work… but I refuse to believe that.
-I refuse to believe that I have to be stuck somewhere, chained to a desk doing work that I don’t particularly care about (and I don’t think you have to either by the way).
+I refuse to believe that I have to be stuck somewhere, doing work that I don’t particularly care about.
+And I don’t think you have to either.

 But for a long time, I doubted my abilities to be an entrepreneur.
 Even the word itself was something I wouldn’t use to call myself.
 How could I be an entrepreneur if I wasn’t making six figures?
 Isn’t that what an entrepreneur is?
 But it is so much more than just how much money you are making.
 And HELL YES, I am an entrepreneur.
-Once I started to get over this label and work on some of the mindset blocks I had, I was really able to push past my level of fear and just go for things in a much bigger way.
+Once I started to get over this label and work on some of the mindset blocks I had, I was really able to push past my level of fear and just go for it.

-This doesn’t mean I am not a little scared, because I am.
-I work in a very safe and secure government job with benefits and I am leaving that.
+This doesn’t mean I’m not scared, because I am.
+I work in a very safe and secure government job with benefits and I’m leaving that.
 I have a mortgage and bills to pay but I fully believe in myself and I trust in my abilities and the Universe.